 Degree-specific recommendations

-We expect all Interior Design and Comprehensive Design students have a personal laptop computer powerful enough to support the demanding video and computational requirements necessary for course work, as well as adequate storage to accommodate new software releases.
+Interior Design and Comprehensive Design students are expected to have a personal laptop computer powerful enough to support the demanding graphic and computational requirements necessary for course work, as well as adequate storage to accommodate new software releases.

-Interior Design and Comprehensive Design students should refer to the specifications outlined on this page before buying a laptop.
+Interior Design and Comprehensive Design students should refer to the specifications outlined on this page (and linked at the end of this page) before buying a laptop.

 Students are advised that software (and computer processing) requirements may change during the time they are completing their degrees.
 A basic or minimum-level computer may not meet their needs for the four years of their education.

 Three computer options are referenced below.
-While these options refer to Dell laptops available for purchase through IU’s educational discount program, students may purchase a laptop from any retailer.
-We encourage students to consider reliability, performance, and cost as they make a decision about which computer to purchase.
+Students may purchase a laptop from any retailer.
+We encourage students to consider reliability, performance, warranty, and cost as they decide about which computer to purchase.
 These options are provided as examples and to simplify the comparison process.

 Recommendation | Minimum** | Better | Best |

-** The Minimum laptop will not handle large or complex 3D models without delay or lag time.
-This computer will be 10-12% slower than the Better option.
-The size and complexity of models increases significantly as students progress through the curriculum.
+** The Minimum laptop will not handle large or complex 3D models without significant delay or lag time.
+The Minimum laptop will not support advanced graphics (e.g., use of rendering plug-in applications like Twinmotion, Lumion, or Enscape; or virtual reality rendering engines).
+The size and complexity of models increases significantly as a student progresses through the curriculum.

 Operating most design software requires an external mouse (wired or wireless).
 The trackpad will not enable a student to use all features of the software.
 A mouse is required.